-So where did these trees come from that made the Kauai tree tunnel?
+So where did these beautiful trees come from that made the Kauai tree tunnel?
 They didn’t just sprout up this way in two perfect rows . . . right?
 Your kids start doing research on their phones and fill you in.

-As with a lot of Kauain history, there exist multiple versions of the story, but what most locals will tell you is this: Over 100 years ago, a wealthy Scot named Walter McBryde who was the co-founder of the McBryde Sugar Company and also managed the Kauai Pineapple Company.
-He shipped in 1000s of Eucalyptus Robusta trees from Australia (aka “Swamp Mahogany”) to landscape his massive estate.
-Overestimating his needs, he had some 500 trees left over, so he gifted them to the Koloa community, and they were planted along this stretch of highway.
+As with a lot of Kauai history, there exist multiple versions of the story, but what most locals will tell you is this: Over 100 years ago, a wealthy Scot named Walter McBryde who was the co-founder of the McBryde Sugar Company and also managed the Kauai Pineapple Company.
+He shipped in 1000s of Eucalyptus Robusta trees from Australia (aka “Swamp Mahogany”) for the large landscape project of his massive estate.
+Overestimating his needs, he had some 500 Eucalyptus trees left over, so Pineapple Baron Walter McBryde gifted them to the Koloa community, and the trees were planted along this stretch of highway.

-Ready for your own unforgettable Kauai vacation?
+Ready for your own unforgettable vacation and fun activities in Kauai?
 Come let us treat you like family at our award-winning Koloa Landing Resort, the best beach resort in Kauai and a little corner of paradise.
-The Tree Tunnel welcome is just the beginning from the sunny South shore.
+The Tree Tunnel in Kauai welcome is just the beginning from the sunny South shore.

 Erica Karlin — Koloa Landing Resort